Beginners Guide To Disney Pin Trading

 Tip 2: Pin Backs

 If you’re thinking about wearing your favorite pins maybe on a lanyard or a piece of clothing then the last thing you want to happen is to notice that any of your pins are gone at the end of the day.
-One thing that I’ve noticed is that these mickey backs for the pins won’t hold on there if it’s a strong pull that maybe pulls the pin back.
+One thing that I’ve noticed is that these Mickey backs for the pins won’t hold on there if it’s a strong pull that maybe pulls the pin back.

 If you’re thinking about wearing your favorite pin out to show to the world I recommend using what’s called a locking pin back.
 A lot of times you’ll see motorcyclists use these to hold their pins on when they are going 65 miles an hour down the road.
 So they are rather effective.